 “The whiskey coming out of Taiwan is amazing,” says Edie.
 Kavalan has quickly risen to international acclaim thanks to a precise production process, major investment into stills and capacity, and a talented team.
 It helps that with its hot, humid environment whiskey maturation is supercharged, with three years in the barrel representing potentially decades of time in a locale such as Scotland or Ireland.

-“Most of Kavalan’s whiskeys are great, but Solist Ex-Bourbon is probably my pick of the bunch,” says Edie.
-Try this cask-strength whiskey neat, before opening it up with a splash of water or cooling it down on the rocks, if desired.
+“Most of Kavalan’s whiskeys are great, but Solist Ex-Bourbon is my pick of the bunch,” says Edie.
+Try this cask-strength whiskey neat, before opening it up with a splash of water or cooling it down on the rocks.

-With the recent stateside release of Nikka From the Barrel, American whiskey drinkers finally have their chance to get in on the fun with this longtime international favorite.
+With the recent stateside release of Nikka From the Barrel, American whiskey drinkers finally have their chance to meet this longtime international favorite.
 Bottled at 51.4 percent, the blend incorporates more than 100 different batches of malt and grain whisky, which are then married together for up to six more months.

-“It's a wonderful blend,” says Edie.
-“It’s one of the first Japanese whiskies I’ve tried and still one the best for its price.”
+“It’s a wonderful blend,” says Edie.
+“It’s one of the first Japanese whiskies I tried—and still one the best for its price.”